(Arenella 1615 - Rome 1673)

 Rosa was a remarkable draughtsman, and his spirited, exuberant drawings were highly praised by connoisseurs even in his own day.
-The bulk of the nine hundred or so surviving drawings by the artist are figure studies, usually in his preferred medium of pen and ink.
+The bulk of the nine hundred or so surviving drawings by the artist are figure studies, usually in his preferred medium of pen and ink, and often enlivened with touches of wash.
 Many of the drawings from the early part of his career are signed, and these may have been sold to collectors or presented as gifts to friends or patrons.
 However, almost no signed drawings dating from after 1649 exist, and it has been suggested that, after his return to Rome, Rosa chose to keep most of his drawings for himself, and not part with them.

 Probably his sale, London, Christopher Cock, 22 January to 8 February 1747

 Alexander Scott Carter, Toronto (according to a note on the backing sheet)